nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java).md

 $ mvn clean package
 ```

-Then, create a docker image and submit it to your local daemon.
+Then, create a docker image and submit it to your local Docker daemon.

 ```bash
 $ mvn spring-boot:build-image